EffectOrientedProgramming/book/Chapters/02_What_Are_Effects.md

 You can think of them as recipes for producing a value.
 You don't want to return a recipe from a function, you can only return a value.
 If it is your friend's birthday, they want a cake, not a list of instructions about mixing ingredients and baking.

-## The Interpreter

-Scala compiles code to JVM bytecodes,
-An interpreter steps through and executes your code, much like the JVM interprets JVM bytecodes.
-The interpreter is the hidden piece understands so much more about the meaning of your code.
-This includes the ability to decide what to run concurrently and how to invisibly tune that concurrency--all at runtime.
-The interpreter is responsible for deciding when to context-switch between tasks, and is able to do this because it understands the ZIO code that it's executing.

-The interpreter is also the mechanism that evaluates the various effects described in the generic type parameters for each ZIO object.

-The reason we have the `defer` directive(method?) in zio-direct is to indicate that this code will be evaluated by the interpreter later.